John Rooney (footballer): New York Red Bulls

-After trials with Derby County and Huddersfield Town were unsuccessful Rooney went to Seattle Sounders FC and Portland Timbers on trial to enter the next Major League Soccer Draft.
+After trials with Derby County and Huddersfield Town were unsuccessful Rooney went to the Seattle Sounders and the Portland Timbers on trial to enter the next Major League Soccer Draft.
 Rooney signed with Major League Soccer on 28 December 2010 and played at the 2011 MLS Combine in Florida.

 On 13 January 2011, Rooney was selected in the second round of the 2011 MLS SuperDraft by New York Red Bulls.
-He made his debut for the club on 16 April as an 89th-minute substitute in a 3–0 victory over San Jose Earthquakes at Red Bull Arena.
-On 28 June in his first start for New York, Rooney scored his first goal for the club in a 2–1 victory over FC New York in the US Open Cup.
+He made his debut for the club on 16 April as an 89th-minute substitute in a 3–0 victory over San Jose Earthquakes at the Red Bull Arena.
+On 28 June, in his first start for New York, Rooney scored his first goal for the club in a 2–1 victory over FC New York in the US Open Cup.

 Orlando City

 Rooney was waived by New York on 23 November 2011 and he signed with USL Pro club Orlando City on 27 January 2012.

-On 25 February 2013, in his debut, Rooney scored his first goal with the club against Toronto FC in the Walt Disney World Pro Soccer Classic in a 2–2 draw.
+On 25 February 2012, in his debut, Rooney scored his first goal with the club against Toronto FC in the Walt Disney World Pro Soccer Classic in a 2–2 draw.
 On 15 April, Rooney scored two goals and assisted a goal in a 4–1 win against the Wilmington Hammerheads.
 On 22 May, Rooney again scored two goals in the second round of the US Open Cup in a 7–0 trashing of KC Athletics.

 On 27 July, Orlando City won the 2012 Regular season title after they defeated the Charleston Battery 4–0 (with 3 games remaining in the season), as a result, John Rooney won his first championship in his career.
 Rooney finished the season with 13 appearances and 5 goals as Orlando were eliminated in the Semi-final of the Playoffs to the Wilmington Hammerheads.